keymanapp/keyman/developer/docs/help/reference/kmc/cli/reference.md

 `-d, --description <description>`

-: A short description of the project, in Markdown. (default: keyboard name)
+: A short description of the project, in Markdown. (default: lexical model name)

 ## `kmc message` options